romyaboudarham/M5StickCPlus2-Workshop/README.md

 ## Section 0 - Before the Workshop
 ### 0.1 Install Arduino Software
 Arduino software (IDE) runs on Windows, Mac OSX, and Linux.
-Please download and install the (free) [Arduino software here](http://arduino.cc/en/Main/Software).  <!-- We prefer to use an older version of the Arduino IDE: Version 1.8.19.
-Feel free to download the newer version as well and run them both for comparison. -->
+Please download and install the (free) [Arduino the software here (Version 1.8.18)](https://www.arduino.cc/en/software/OldSoftwareReleases/).  <!-- I prefer to use an older version of the Arduino IDE: Version 1.8.19 for teaching-->
-   - MAC: Intel or Silicon chip?
-Check by clicking  -> About this Mac -> The first line "Chip" Should say either "Intel" or "Apple" (Silicon).
-Intel chips are typically Macs older than 2021.
+- You'll be prompted to DONATE.
+Do as you wish but below everything will be the "Just Download" for free button.

 Please bring your laptop, with the software installed, to the workshop. **Laptops with the Arduino IDE installed will be provided for those without one**

 Additional instructions [on M5Stack's Arduino instructions here](https://docs.m5stack.com/en/arduino/arduino_ide) and [Adafruit's Arduino lessons here](https://learn.adafruit.com/ladyadas-learn-arduino-lesson-number-0/download-software)